 When the album’s in full swing it’s as good as any pop out there.
 “Empire Ants” is an all time great Gorillaz track, with Little Dragon’s Yukimi Nagano soaring high.
 It’s make-you-weak-at-the-knees gorgeous.
 “Stylo” is another top drawer collaboration, its lush groove irresistible.
 The band show they can still do it on their own with tracks like “Melancholy Hill”, which is vintage 2-D murmuring.
 I also have a huge soft spot for “Glitter Freeze”, a kind of Rocky Horror Light Show.
 Mark E Smith of The Fall is the perfect man to have at its centre.
 Plastic Beach’s finest moments sound, appropriately, like synthetic luxury.
 It’s buoyant and aspirational, feeling like a release of tension after the comparative harshness of Demon Days.

-That said, I do also think this marked the point where the ‘band’ started to splinter and fade.
+That said, I do also think this marked the point where the ‘band’ started to slip out of focus.
 A few tracks feel like a bridge too far, if not straight up duds.
 “White Flag” and “Sweepstakes” don’t land, and for all its charm the album does feel a little bloated.
 It’s a less disciplined iteration of the Gorillaz project, for better and for worse.
-When all is said and done I’m delighted it’s part of the discography.8 10
+When all is said and done I’m delighted it’s part of the discography.

 Plastic Beach was always going to struggle to compete against the runaway success of its predecessors.
 Demon Days made a hit out of every single that came from it.
 But ten years on, it feels as though this maybe should’ve had more of a look in.